nds-fsd/linear/README.md

 ### Overview tab

 from this view the user can see the list and kanban of issues with a set of filters: Project, cycles, and users.
 Issues can also be updated and added from this view, just as in "My-Issues" tab.
+This is ment to give the user the posibility to see what's the state of the different tasks across cycles and users.

 ![Screenshot](./screenshoots/Overview/overview_kanban.JPG)

 ### Notifications tab

-In this view the user recieves invitations for new projects, when a user invites anotherone, it creates a notification so the invited user can accept the invitation and be part of the project.
+In this view the user recieves invitations for new projects, when a user invites another one, it creates a notification so the invited user can accept the invitation and be part of the project.
 Invitations also have a "seen" state, indicating the user wether he or she has something to be attended.
 Once the user reads the notification, it automatically changes the state, and indicates that he or she has one less unread message

 ![Screenshot](./screenshoots/notifications/notification_alert.JPG)
 ![Screenshot](./screenshoots/notifications/accept_invitation.JPG)